wch/r-source/src/extra/xdr/README.txt

 There was some further tidying up in July 2011 to enable this to be used on other systems.
 In particular, we replaced 'long' by int32_t and 'u_long' by uint32_t to ensure 32-bit types.

+The original licence of the Sun RPC code was permissive but not GPL-compatible.
+This changed in 2010 when Oracle relicensed the code with a GPL-compatible licence.
+All RPC licence headers were updated in March 2024 to use the 2010 licence.